alextkachman/build-tools/README.md

     src/main/<language>_scripts
     src/test/<language>_scripts

-In most cases, the latter is recommended.
+In most cases, the latter is recommended as the appropriate location for script files.
+The precompile support for the alternative location is presently incomplete and in may not offer any benefit.

 ## Language Support